- GDP (PPP):

 - FDI Inflow:

-Iraq’s economy enjoyed robust growth of more than 10 percent in 2016 because of higher oil prices and greater financial stability.
-The government’s priorities are to rein in fiscal spending, curb corruption, improve fiscal management, and strengthen the financial sector.
+To establish the basis for economic freedom, the government’s economic policy priorities should include reining in fiscal spending, curbing corruption, improving fiscal management, and strengthening the financial sector.
 Rising prices should boost the economy, which is largely dependent on the oil sector, but production will remain constrained by lack of investment.
 Combatting corruption and reducing government spending will be politically challenging; civil service positions are used to reward loyal political allies.
 Diversification, key to Iraq’s long-term economic development, will require a strengthened investment climate to bolster private-sector engagement, which in turn will require improving the security environment and restoring the rule of law.